IsuruJayamanne/file-structure-simulation-python/README.md

 python3 main.py
 ```

-Opens a UI in a new window
+- Opens a UI in a new window
+- Close the window to exit

 ### Notes: